"Do you still write in your diary every day?

 The swirling miasma in the Chizui family also overwhelms Soichiro's and Kayoko's children—14-year- old Kenkichi who is unaware that he has a heart disease (and won't be alive for long), and 27-year-old Hisako (once a piano-playing prodigy, now driven to madness).
 And, unlike the kind of madness seen in Yokomizo's works such as Death on Gokumon Island, where the onset of insanity is often tied to external factors such as war, the madness of the characters in The Noh Mask Murder is due to willful and vile misdeeds committed by certain characters on others.
 In particular, Hisako's plight is a scathing indictment of the depravity of the Chizui family members.

 It is no surprise therefore that the Chizui family ultimately decays from within.
 In fact, I am almost tempted to call this an 'anti-Yokomizo' sensibility.
 In a work like The Devil's Flute Murders, one sees how the sordid secrets of the Tsubaki family affect multiple families caught in the wheelhouse of the Tsubakis.
 In other words, the action spills out in a centrifugal manner.
-In Akimitsu's work, however, the narrative absorbs all the disparate strands and concentrates it on the Chizui family.
+In Akimitsu's work, however, the narrative absorbs all the disparate strands and concentrates them on the Chizui family.
 Like a whirlpool, the Chizui affair draws all kinds of hidden facts and truths towards itself with an enormous centripetal force, leading to the implosion of the entire family.
-The War plays, at the most, a cursory role—not even close to the level of influence it exerts on the plot of The Devil's Flute Murders.
+However, the War plays, at the most, a cursory role in this work—limited to one or two social commentaries, and not even close to the level of influence it exerts on the plot of The Devil's Flute Murders.

 --------------------------------------------------------------------------------------------------------------------------------------------------------------------